Jimmy-Tran/Jimmy-Tran/README.md

 <h1>Hi, I'm Jimmy 🌙</h1>

 <img width="100%" src="https://raw.githubusercontent.com/Jimmy-Tran/Jimmy-Tran/main/Jimmy%20Tran-2.png"/>
-<p>I'm a passionate Front-End developer that is specialized in developing modern website for various amount of clients with different kinds of interests.</p>
+<p>I'm a passionate Front-End developer that is specialized in developing modern website for various amount of clients with different kinds of interests.
+I'm currently studying computer science at Hogeschool Rotterdam.
+I'm always looking for perfection in the websites I develop for all my clients. </p>
 </br>
 <p align="center">
  💎  </br>